Houston Vehicle Rollover Accidents

 - Rollovers tend to happen most frequently on rural roads that do not have barriers in the center.
 Poor road condition and low lighting, which are common with rural roads, only contribute to the danger.

 - Routine Driving.
 Data reported by the National Highway Traffic Safety Administration indicated that over 90% of the vehicles involved in rollovers were maneuvering a curve or simply driving straight, suggesting these accidents are often the result of driver error.

 - Hitting a “Trip.”
 A trip is anything that a driver could hit and cause a rollover.
 Hitting a guardrail or ditch can send a car spiraling out of control and often through the air.
 Sometimes a driver will hit something, run off the road, and hit a trip that causes a rollover.

 - Overloading a Vehicle.
 Any vehicle that is overloaded will have lower stability and a disproportionate center of gravity.
 Loads placed on the roof are particularly dangerous.

 - Slippery roads can result in overcorrection when drivers hit a patch of ice or water.
 Improperly maintained tires that are not inflated correctly add to the likelihood of skidding or hydroplaning.

 What Should I Do if I’ve Been in a Rollover?

 Often, vehicle rollover accidents will not be covered by minimum requirements on auto insurance.
 Coverage is only offered if the policyholder purchased collision insurance.
-If you’ve been in a rollover accident and have sustained injury, there is help for you.
-Attorneys specializing in rollovers can find ways to get you help with medical care.
+If you’ve been in a rollover accident and have sustained an injury, there is help for you.
+An injury attorney specializing in rollovers can find ways to get you to help with medical care.
 A car crash attorney in Houston will be able to determine if your accident was due to neglected SUV safety standards.
 Additionally, they understand the impacts that environmental factors and driving patterns can have on crash statistics.